johanag72/data-analyst-projects/README.md

 [**Data Analyst**](https://graduate.northeastern.edu/knowledge-hub/what-does-a-data-analyst-do/) role and responsibilities.
 * Designing and maintaing datasystems and databases
 * Using statistical tools to interpret dataset
-* Preparing report for leadership
+* Preparing reports for executive leadership